 How to Create Multiple SSID in DD-WRT

-DDWRT another best open source firmware of WiFi routers.
+DDWRT another best open-source firmware of WiFi routers.
 You create virtual AP in DD-Wrt routers in simple steps.

-Login your DDWRT WiFi router.
+Login to your DDWRT WiFi router.

 Go to Wireless tab- Basic Settings

-Click Add button under Virtual interfaces option.
+Click Add button under the Virtual interfaces option.

 Virtual Interfaces wl0.1 SSID (dd-wrt-vap]

 Wireless Network Name(SSID) – type the second wifi name here